wp-plugins/dmsguestbook/readme.txt

 * Simple work on the attitudes over front-end (e.g. text color, guestbook width, border color...)
 * Extended attitude possibility over the css file
-* Preset DMSGuestbook caption text in different languages (e.g: german, english, swissgerman :-))
+* Preset DMSGuestbook caption text in different languages (e.g: german, english, swissgerman :-)...)
 * Make your own language template in few minutes
 * Set mandatory fields where user must be filled out
 * Set text hidden in the DMSGuestbook (e.g. ip address)
 * Captcha antispam (image, mathematically)
-* Manage the DMSGuestbook user entries. (e.g. name, message, url, ip adress)
+* Manage the DMSGuestbook user entries. (e.g. name, message, url, ip address)
 * Sidebar widget
+* Email notification when guestbook post was to submit
 * Administrator can review posts before shown this
 * Create your own guestbook template (beta)
 * Administrator can search entries in guestbook
 * Gravatar function
 * Multiple guestbooks (NEW in 1.13.0)
+* Define a selectbox and fill this with your own data (NEW in 1.14.0)
+* Akismet support (NEW in 1.14.0)

 Enjoy it :-)